 Writers are ready to flip their writing to focus on their audience only when they can explain their key points to another person while ‘standing on our head' – not that I suggest you try it: explaining the main points to someone who is not a technical expert in less than a minute will do.

-If you would like some more ideas that will help your technical team turn their communication on its head, take a look at the Clarity First Program.
+If you would like some more ideas that will help your technical team turn their communication on its head, take a look at Clarity Hub or read my books.

 We teach individuals and groups how to communicate so that their good ideas get the traction they deserve.